Factors that impact Life Insurance cost

 Just how much is life insurance?
 Here are 10 factors that impact how much you’ll pay for a life insurance policy.

 Recent research suggests that only 37 million Canadians have life insurance.

 If you’re wondering about how much is life insurance, you’re not alone.
 Prices can fluctuate depending on several factors.
 We’re here to explain exactly what those factors are so you can get on with your important decision.

-Read on to learn 10 important factors that impact your life insurance premiums.
+Read on to learn the 10 important factors that impact your life insurance premiums:

 - Your Age